Originally published December 2024 · Updated February 2026 with more travel tips.

 Head to Number Ten for a trendy breakfast in a brunch hot spot.

 The decor is super cute, and the food is delicious.
-We had such a great time, and we even filmed this fun clip. 😂
+We had such a great time!!!

 After breakfast, stroll through Downtown Kralendijk.
 Take your time exploring Kaya Grandi, the main street, with its colorful architecture, charming arcades, shops, art galleries, and cafés.
 It’s the perfect time to pick up souvenirs or local goodies to bring back home.